 Other organizations recognize additional days or periods of time for special epilepsy and seizure awareness initiatives.
 For example,

-- Ajude o Rafa, The Cute Syndrome Foundation, and Wishes for Elliott seek to inform affected families about available resources and educate the public about SCN8A epilepsy (a rare, genetic epilepsy) on International SCN8A Awareness Day on February 9.
-The day's lead oganizations join the Epilepsy Foundaton as members of the Rare Epilepsy Network (REN).
+- International SCN8A Awareness Day on February 9 - Ajude o Rafa, The Cute Syndrome Foundation, and Wishes for Elliott seek to inform affected families about available resources and educate the public about SCN8A epilepsy (a rare, genetic epilepsy).
+The day's lead organizations join the Epilepsy Foundation as members of the Rare Epilepsy Network (REN).

-- EURODIS (Rare Diseases Europe) organizes Rare Disease Day on the last day of February each year to raise awareness about rare diseases and their impact on people's lives.
+- Rare Disease Day on the last day of February - EURODIS (Rare Diseases Europe) organizes a day each year to raise awareness about rare diseases and their impact on people's lives.
 Several types of epilepsy are rare and can be devastating for families.

-- The Epilepsy Association of Nova Scotia and The Anita Kaufmann Foundation encourage the epilepsy community to raise awareness by wearing purple on March 26 for Purple Day®.
+- Purple Day® on March 26 – the Epilepsy Association of Nova Scotia and The Anita Kaufmann Foundation encourage the epilepsy community to raise awareness by wearing purple on this day.

-- The U.K.'s SUDEP Action leads the international epilepsy community in recognizing SUDEP Awareness Day each October 23rd.
+- SUDEP Awareness Day on October 23 - the U.K.'s SUDEP Action leads the international epilepsy community in recognizing and raising awareness about sudden unexpected death in epilepsy (SUDEP).
 The Epilepsy Foundation actively participates in this special day through the SUDEP Institute.

 Each effort is designed to raise awareness, end fear, fight discrimination, and show support for people impacted by epilepsy and seizures.